brianglass/anastasis/files/myrrh-mat.md

 ****

-After Psalm 118, the Evlogitaria and the YpakoÃ¯.
+After Psalm 118, the Evlogitaria and the Ypakoï.
 Tone 2.

 The women coming to your grave after the Passion to anoint your body, Christ our God, saw Angels in the tomb and were amazed, for they heard from them the message, ‘The Lord has risen, granting the world his great mercy’.